 #4 Choose clothing pieces

-Take each category of clothes and find 1-2 items from your wardrobe that you love.
+Take each category of clothes (like tops and bottoms) and find 1-2 items from your wardrobe that you love.
 One should be warmer (or cooler) than the other.
 The categories are: Tops, Bottoms, Completer Pieces, Dresses.
-Of course, you may go with all dresses or no dresses.
-It's your preference.
+Of course, you may skip the dresses.
+It’s your preference.

 - Choose neutral colors for most items, and add color with 1-2 items.